distil-labs/cognee-minihack/SETUP.md

 ```

 In order to import the generated graph into your venv memory, you should run the following script:

 ```bash
 python setup.py
 ```

 ## 5. Configuration

-Modify the `solution_q_and_a.py` script by adding the following environment variable configuration at the top of the file:
+Modify the `solution_q_and_a.py` script by adding the following environment variable configuration **at the top of the file** (note, it won't work unless the addition starts at line 1 of the new file):

 ```python
 import os